Andrea Bocelli: 2015–2019: Cinema, collaborations and Sì

+2020–present: Believe and Duets (30th Anniversary)

 In November 2020, Bocelli released an album, Believe.
 It was in response to the COVID-19 pandemic and featured recent pandemic related songs.
 He performed Puccini's "Nessun Dorma" during the Opening Ceremony of the 2020 UEFA European Football Championship held in Rome, Italy, on 11 June 2021.
 On 5 June 2022, Bocelli performed Puccini's "Nessun Dorma" during the BBC's Platinum Party at the Palace, one of the celebrations of the Platinum Jubilee of Elizabeth II.

 On 21 October 2022, Bocelli released his first collaboration album with his son and daughter, Matteo and Virginia, titled A Family Christmas.
 On 7 May 2023, Bocelli performed "You'll Never Walk Alone" together with Bryn Terfel during the BBC's Coronation Concert to mark the coronation of Charles III.
 On 26 February 2024, Andrea Bocelli with his son Matteo performed at the Quinta Vergara Amphitheater Viña del Mar, Chile, at the LXIII Viña del Mar International Song Festival receiving the Gaviota Silver and Gold.

 The Andrea Bocelli 30: The Celebration concerts were held on 15, 17 and 19 July 2024, at the Teatro del Silenzio in Lajatico, Italy.
 The events were later presented as a theatrical concert film in the United States and as a two-part television special on Canale 5 in Italy.
 Bocelli performed songs from his 30-year career, and was joined by several other musical guests for duets and solo performances.
 Guest performers included Jon Batiste, José Carreras, Sofia Carson, Plácido Domingo, Elisa, Tiziano Ferro, Aida Garifullina, Giorgia, Lang Lang, Brian May, Christian Nodal, Laura Pausini, Eros Ramazzotti, Ed Sheeran, Nadine Sierra, Shania Twain, Bryn Terfel, Franco Vassallo and Zucchero, as well as Russell Crowe, Johnny Depp and Will Smith.
+The show promoted the compilation album Duets (30th Anniversary), which features previously released collaborations from Bocelli's back catalog alongside new collaborations.
+The album was promoted by three duets: "Da Stanotte in Poi (From This Moment On)" with Shania Twain, "Vivo por Ella" with Karol G and "Rimani Qui" with Italian singer Elisa.

+In 2025, the documentary Andrea Bocelli: Because I Believe was released.
+Bocelli made his first appearance in a feature film in Solo Mio, released in 2026, playing a dramatized version of himself.
+The scenes involving Bocelli were filmed at his real life villa in Tuscany, and his wife and daughter appear in the film.
+Bocelli performed "Nessun Dorma" at the 2026 Winter Olympics opening ceremony, held in Milan's San Siro stadium.
+On 10 June 2026 he was featured on "DNA (More Than a Game)", the official anthem of the 2026 FIFA World Cup, with David Guetta, Ejae and Megan Thee Stallion.